 Instructions

-- Prep the oven and baking sheets.
+- Prep.
 Preheat oven to 350°F with two racks spaced equally.
 Line two large baking sheets with parchment paper.

-- Cream the butter and sugar.
+- Cream butter and sugar.
 In the bowl of a stand mixer fitted with the paddle attachment, or in a large mixing bowl using a handheld mixer, cream together the butter and sugar for 2-3 minutes or until well combined.
-Add the eggs yolks and vanilla extract and beat 1-2minutes more until lightened in color and fluffy.
+Add the egg yolks and vanilla extract and beat 1-2 minutes more until lightened in color and fluffy.

 - Add the dry ingredients.
 In a small mixing bowl, combine the salt and flour.
 Add it to the butter-sugar mixture, one cup at a time.
 Mix on low after each addition and stir just until the flour is combined.